 This ‘Rupert’ was found in a garden shed and has now been auctioned for £900 by the Marlow based auctioneers, Marlows.
 Other surviving ‘Ruperts’ can be found in museums in the US as well as in Europe.
 Other ‘Ruperts’ were found unused in shed storage on an English airfield back in the 1980s.
 These unused, dummies found their way to collectors shows and also onto auction websites.

 The mention of dummies and garden sheds makes me think of those people who set out to buy a new garden shed and only look at the price.
 Clearly thinking that sheds are all the same except for the price makes them the dummies which they will find out after only a few years.
 The bargain shed they bought with their ‘sheet’ material floors and roofs will by now be disintegrating.
 The reason for this is that they are made from wood chipping or shavings glued together.
 As soon as they get wet their days are numbered.

-So be wary of any sheds with chipboard, OSB (oriental strand board), wafer board, or sterling board roofs as these will all have these problems unless your are VERY lucky.
+So be wary of any sheds with chipboard, OSB (oriental strand board), wafer board, or sterling board roofs as these will all have these problems unless you are VERY lucky.

-Also on the cheap garden sheds there will be doors with no supporting bracing, very thin framing and see through (more or less) timber cladding.
-Not a very good recipe for long life.
-Yes - they are cheap but they are not good value.
+Also on the cheap garden sheds there will be doors with no supporting bracing, very thin framing and see-through (more or less) timber cladding.
+Not a very good recipe for a long life.
+Yes – they are cheap but they are not good value.

 Maybe someone should write a book ‘Buying Garden Sheds for Dummies’ which I’m sure would be a smash hit (with the exception of the cheap shed companies) Maybe I should consider doing this as I have been in the garden shed business for over 39 years, even before Maggie Thatcher came to power.